addu390/addu390.github.io/_posts/2024-06-17-spatial-index-tessellation.md

 <li>Handle Pentagon Cells: Apply necessary rotations if the base cell is a pentagon to ensure the correct orientation and avoid the missing k-axes subsequence (if the direction bits indicate a move along the <code>k-axis</code>).</li>
 </ul>

-<p>Since each base cell can be oriented differently (<a href="#1-3-h3-grid-system">Section 1.3</a>) on the icosahedron's faces, rotations are needed to standardize these orientations. <code>rotation_count</code> refers to the number of 60-degree rotations that need to be applied to the H3 cell index to align it with the canonical orientation of the base cell.</p>
+<p>Since each base cell can be oriented differently (<a href="#1-3-h3-grid-system">Section 1.3</a>) on the icosahedron's faces, rotations are needed to standardize these orientations. <code>rotation_count</code> refers to the number of 60-degree rotations that need to be applied to the H3 cell index to align it with the canonical orientation of the base cell (also <a href="https://h3geo.org/docs/core-library/latLngToCellDesc" target="_blank">refer</a>).</p>

 <hr class="hr">